Loan program approved by city council for minority/women businesses

 Long has been working hard at securing money for small businesses and helping women and minority businesses.

 “Your marketing expenses, your client expenses, licensing expenses.
 You have accounting you know,” said Long.
-“The costs add up so when you think about how significant a five thousand dollar injection into a business can be it can make all the difference.”
+“The costs add up so when you think about how significant a $5,000 injection into a business can be.
+It can make all the difference.”

-Johnson says some of the application process is still being ironed out and he expects the program to be available in late April or May.
+Johnson said some of the application processes are still being ironed out, and he expects the program to be available in late April or May.

 Money from the sale of the Hyatt has been going to each district where autonomous decisions within the district are made on the money.